vmware/vmware-aria-operations-integration-sdk/doc/mp-init.md

 - describeSchema.xsd: A file that defines what elements and attributes may appear in the `describe.xml` document.
 This file does not need to be included in a Management Pack but is useful for validating that the `describe.xml` file is error-free.

 ### content (directory)
 Contains all the content included in a management pack such as: alerts, dashboards, reports, recommendations, symptoms, and traversal specs.
-To learn more about adding content, consult the [Adding Content](adding_content.md) guidej
+To learn more about adding content, consult the [Adding Content](adding_content.md) guide.

 ### resources (directory)
 The resources directory contains localization file(s), by default `resources.properties`.
 This file specifies the mapping of `nameKey` attribute of elements inside the `conf/describe.xml`.
 For more information see [Adding Localization](adding_content.md#adding-localization).